Unsolved Crimes in the History of Gambling

 George Jay Vandermark worked as a slots hall inspector at the Stardust casino in Las Vegas.

-On May 18, 1976, representatives of the Nevada gaming control department unexpectedly descended on the establishment.
+On May 18, 1976, representatives of the Nevada Gaming Control Department unexpectedly descended on the establishment.
 The inspection revealed that the slot hall has a complex fraud system organized by the local mafia.
 Criminals managed to gain, with its help, seven million dollars.

 George snuck out of the casino during the inspection.
 A little later, the reason for his stampede became clear.
 Investigators learned that Vandermark gave the crime bosses only four million and kept three for himself.
 Of course, he had to hide from both cops and bandits.